 No Way Out

-There is no other way out.
+There's no other way out.
 They're trapped.
 Mako has to take the shot or else everything the Avatar's fought for is gone.
 Her dreams, her ambitions—all ruined with the fell stroke of a madman's blade.
-And all that Korra can think of is this—not this—it can't end this way; it can't end at the hands of a merciless tyrant—
+And all Korra can think of is—

 "Do it!"
-Korra screams, tears streaming down her cheeks.
-"Do it now, now, now—"
+Korra screams as tears stream down her cheeks.
+"Do it now!
+Now, now—"

 Korra bolts awake, her shirt soaked through at the back with sweat.
 How long has she been out?
 Minutes, hours, days, weeks?
 Where is she?
 Are Mako and Bolin okay?
 Is Amon dead?